NguyenDucAnh1908/Unity-Group-6/README.md

 - **Six Unique Levels:** Navigate through six distinct levels, each presenting its own challenges and surprises.
 - **Item Collection:** Gather various items strewn across the levels to enhance your gaming experience.
 - **Obstacle Avoidance:** Test your reflexes by dodging obstacles strategically placed throughout the game.
-- **Multiplayer Support:** Invite up to six players to join the adventure, each experiencing the game individually.

 ## Gameplay